bastiaantenklooster/jquery.tinygallery/README.md

 - `onPlay`: Callback that runs when autoplay is activated
 - `onStop`: Callback that runs after autoplay is stopped
 - `onReady`: Callback that runs the first time the `await` callback returns false
 - `await`: Skip autoplay iterations while this callback returns true.
 This can be used to only start playing until after an event has occurred, such as loading an image.
-Default is (slides, current) => false,
+Default is `(slides, current) => false`,
 - `eventNamespace`: Namespace for the plugin API events.
-Default is pluginName.toLowerCase()
+Default is `pluginName.toLowerCase()` (tinyslides)

 These options can later be modified using the `setting()` API method.